orlandocaraballo/sei/46-ror-views-models/46-ror-views-models.md

 class User < ApplicationRecord has_one :profile

-  # this ensurs all our users ALWAYS
+  # this ensures all our users ALWAYS
   #   have profiles
   # otherwise if you try to run the code
   #   User.find(1).profile